One of the things that has happened in

 baloney (an effort on my part to keep this

-discussion readable by anyone) was offered by
+anyone) was offered by

 the Marquette lawyer paid for by the MML